Longines BigEye: The Underrated Versatile Pilot Watch

 This calibre is equipped with an impressive power reserve of 66 hours, which allows you to leave the Longines BigEye aside for a whole weekend without ever having to worry about winding it.
 It also comes with a silicon balance spring, which facilitates improved accuracy and makes the movement less susceptible to damage from strong magnetic fields.

-The watch strap of the Longines Avigation BigEye is very simple, if classy.
-It is offered with a supple brown calf leather strap, which offers a more elegant, mellow contrast against the striking petrol blue dial.
+The watch strap of the Longines Avigation BigEye is very simple yet classy.
+It is offered with a supple brown calf leather strap, which offers a more elegant, mellow contrast against the striking petrol-blue dial.
 It also comes with a stainless steel buckle, which helps keep the strap securely fastened to your wrist.
 This handsome brown leather strap adds to the versatile style of the Longines BigEye, giving it a tastefulness that would not look out of place at a dinner party.

 The Longines Avigation BigEye L28164532 sells at $3,375 USD.